PDC-qualifying-School: Dein Weg zu Erfolg und Ruhm

 German players at the PDC Q-School – winners and statistics

-• 9-Darter: Six nine-darters in Q-School history
+• 9-darter: Six nine-darters in the history of Q-School

 • Required average for a tour card: at least 85 over four tournament days